manzitresor/book_store/README.md

 # 📖 Book Store <a name="about-project"></a>

-"Awesome books" is a simple website that displays a list of books and allows you to add and remove books from that list.
+"Book Store" is a simple website that displays a list of books and allows you to add and remove books from that list.
 By building this application, I'm learning how to manage data using React js.

 ## 🛠 Built With <a name="built-with"></a>